pustotnik/zenmake/docs/config-actions.rst

         *Supported languages*: C, C++.

-        After some configuration actions are executed, write a configuration header in the build directory.
+        Write a configuration header in the build directory after some configuration actions.
-        The configuration header is used to limit the size of the command-line.
         By default file name is ``<task name>_config.h``.
         Parameter ``guard`` can be used to change C/C++ header guard.
         Parameter ``remove-defines`` means removing the defines after they are added into configuration header file and it is True by default.